 Deadpan Snarker: Until someone pisses her off, she'll snark at anybody who talks to her.

 Death Glare: She gives one to Elizabeth, Satellizer & co. as she threatens to kill them for high treason after dispatching Amelia.

 Freudian Excuse: She was abandoned on the streets as a young child by her poor parents and forced to steal to survive.
 She was also treated badly by other orphans on the street, and their abuse of outside authority gave her quite a bit of disdain for the lower class and those who took the protection provided by the strong for granted.
 Couple that with Marks Spencer, a government official who subscribes heavily to I Did What I Had to Do, being the first person who was legitimately kind to her, and you have someone who is Elizabeth's Foil.

 Gender-Blender Name: Justified, in that Charles, despite being a boy's name, is sometimes given to girls in France.

 Headphones Equal Isolation: She's actually the only character who wears headphones, and she really has only one friend.
-Even her relationship with her Limiter is strained, and it's pretty clear that the two of them aren't equals, but rather in a partnership where Citroen takes orders from Charles.
+Even her relationship with her Limiter is strained, and it's pretty clear the two of them aren't equals, but rather in a partnership where Citroen takes orders from Charles.